dmurfet/therisingsea/content/post/seminar-ch.md

 There is a bonus talk:

   * Rohan Mitta "Introduction to Formal Proof Verification in Lean" 13-9-19

+Remarks

+  * There is an interesting historical connection between talks 2 and 3.
+In his article "[Now what](https://pni.princeton.edu/john-hopfield/john-j.-hopfield-now-what)" Hopfield recalls working for a year on random networks before inventing his associate memory networks (it is not clear if Turing's B-type machines had any influence on this work).

 Background on deep learning and reinforcement learning: